 Use HitmanPro as a second opinion scanner

 HitmanPro excels at finding malware other security solutions somehow miss.
-It has an easy to user interface, and comes with a free 30 day trial with all features activated.
+It has an easy-to-use interface and comes with a free 30 day trial with all features activated.

-Simply activate free license and start your scan.
+Simply activate the free license and start your scan.

 Junkware Removal Tool will clean up any malicious files left over